Product

 CommandDoesNotes

-apps init [name]Scaffold a starter Astro appwrites dsgo-app.json + CLAUDE.md
+apps init [name]Scaffold a starter app (minimal by default; --astro for the multi-page Astro starter)writes dsgo-app.json + CLAUDE.md

 apps loginAuthenticate against a siteWordPress App Passwords